Dosage Calculation Practice Nurses Need: Worked Problems and Formulas

-Dosage calculation is one of those nursing skills that feels routine until it isn't.
+Dosage calculation practice is one of the most essential skills nurses must maintain throughout their careers.
 On a busy shift, you're calculating a heparin drip rate for a 94 kg patient, reconstituting a vancomycin piggyback, and figuring out how many tablets to give when the pharmacy sent 500 mg tablets but the order is for 750 mg — all before your first lunch break.
 The math is not difficult, but fatigue, distraction, and time pressure create the conditions for error.
-Nurses who practice their calculations regularly — not just in nursing school but throughout their careers — make the errors that never reach patients.
+Nurses who practice their dosage calculations regularly — not just in nursing school but throughout their careers — make the errors that never reach patients.

 The Dosage Dash game at DailyNurseGames.com is a timed daily dosage calculation game that covers weight-based dosing, drip rates, and unit conversions.
 Three puzzles per day — easy, medium, and hard — to keep your calculation reflexes sharp.
 Play it before your shift.